-" Technical Support -> Group of Courses Armour, Field Artillery, Engineers, Technical Support and Infantry (Course) (required course, 6th semester, 3rd year)
+" Technical Support -> Group of Courses Armour, Field Artillery, Engineers, Technical Support and Infantry (Course) (required course, 6th semester, 3rd year) (Note: course not offered in this academic year.)

 - 1. Recognize the role and importance of the knowledge and maintenance of classic and missile weapons - 2.
 Identify organizational and work processes in maintaining the classic and missile weapons in the whole lifetime - 3.
-Use modern methods for management resources of classic and missile - 4.
+Use modern methods for management resources of classic and missile weapons - 4.
 Recognize and comment on the impact of individual factors on the cost of operation and maintenance - 5.
 Apply the duties, authorities and responsibilities in maintaining conventional and missile weapons - 6.
 Apply their knowledge in the planning and budgeting needs outfitting classic and missile weapons

-- I Basic competences of the military profession - 1.1 To communicate, organize and plan effectively the activities of a basic tactical unit - 1.4 To train, develop and assess the abilities of soldiers and a basic tactical unit - 1.6 To nourish, channel and use creativity in accomplishing missions of a basic tactical unit - 2 Special military competences - 2.3 To use combat and non-combat assets of the branch/service in a
+- I Basic competences of the military profession - 1.1 To communicate, organize and plan effectively the activities of a basic tactical unit - 1.4 To train, develop and assess the abilities of soldiers and a basic tactical unit - 1.6 To nourish, channel and use creativity in accomplishing missions of a basic tactical unit - 2 Special military competences